What does an in-house legal team do?

 What will my other responsibilities be?

 Throughout your training contract it is critical for you to gain an understanding of the ins and outs of the company.
-From the sector it operates in to its profits margins, you need to know your firm like the back of your hand.
+From the sector it operates in to its profit margins, you need to know your firm like the back of your hand.
 Being the legal advisor to your employer, you are asked to participate in decision making processes as the company’s future business strategy will partly be based on your work.

 What skills will I need to be a successful in-house lawyer?